samsquire/positivity/README.md

 * God is always there
 * Eternal salvation
+* Faith in God
+* Feelings shall pass
+* Jesus, personal relationship with.
 * Good by default, not bad by default.
 God is authority, goodness is the default.
 * No matter what is going on, God shall never forsake you.
 * Can a mother forget the baby at her breast and have no compassion on the child she has borne?
 Though she may forget, I will not forget you!